-As all the information regarding the set of jobs is available, one approach is to make all scheduling decisions (i.e., starting times \mathbf{s}) statically at the beginning, and then execute the jobs according to this static schedule.
-While this approach works for failure-free scenarios, it is problematic when jobs can fail and re-execute.
-In particular, a static schedule needs to pre-compute a long (possibly infinite) sequence of starting times for all jobs to account for every possible failure scenario, while ensuring the satisfaction of the scheduling constraints.
-Pre-computing such a static schedule would be very computationally inefficient, especially when there turn out to be only a few failures in a particular run.
+As all the information regarding the set of jobs is available, one approach to the problem is to make all scheduling decisions (i.e., starting times \mathbf{s}) statically at the beginning, and then execute the jobs according to this static schedule.
+While this approach works for failure-free jobs, it is problematic when jobs can fail and re-execute.
+In particular, since the failure scenario is not known in advance, a static schedule needs to pre-compute a long (possibly infinite) sequence of starting times for all jobs to account for every possible failure scenario, while ensuring the satisfaction of the scheduling constraints.
+Pre-computing such a static schedule would be computationally inefficient, especially when there turn out to be only a few failures in a particular run.

 In contrast, another more flexible approach is to make scheduling decisions dynamically depending on the particular failure scenario that is unveiled from an execution.
-For example, a scheduling algorithm may decide the starting time for the next execution attempt of a job depending on all job failure scenarios and schedules so far.
+For example, a scheduling algorithm may decide the starting time for the next execution attempt of a job depending on the failure scenario and constructed schedule so far.
 As a result, even for the same set of jobs, the algorithm may produce different schedules in response to the different failure scenarios that could arise during runtime.
 In this paper, we adopt this dynamic approach.